HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 around GENCODE gene IDs and HGNC gene symbols.
 Image based proteomics will require protein identifiers such as UNIPROT, and other use cases that measure sub-cellular components will likely require more general cellular component information (e.g. "endoplasmic reticulum").
-These use cases could be supported by switching identifiers from, e.g. "ACTB" to "HGNC:ACTB" by prepending the namespace of the IDs being used in a given assay.

 ### **Acceptance Criteria**